kaicarver/scrape/README.md

 I wonder if some sites may prevent downloading images directly, if you are not coming from the original artcile...
 Well I'll deal with that if it comes to it.
 The search does give us that info too, so it probably wouldn't be too hard to pretend like we come from the article...

 Google has changed (obfuscated?) something since that bit of code was excerpted.
+If we check out one of the results returned by this kind of image search:

 <https://www.google.com/search?q=grizzly+bear&tbm=isch>

+we see the result is an `<a>` tag containing a `<div>` containg an image thumbnail:

 ```html
 <a class="wXeWr islib nfEiy mM5pbd" jsname="sTFXNd" jsaction="click:J9iaEb;" data-nav="1" tabindex="0" style="height: 180px;" href="/imgres?imgurl=https%3A%2F%2Fupload.wikimedia.org%2Fwikipedia%2Fcommons%2Fa%2Fa9%2FGrizzlyBearJeanBeaufort.jpg&amp;imgrefurl=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FGrizzly_bear&amp;tbnid=wOKSLxVmunP82M&amp;vet=12ahUKEwif78fQjJrsAhVQSxoKHR82CGoQMygAegUIARDQAQ..i&amp;docid=OAt6mxS_RUoSZM&amp;w=1920&amp;h=1381&amp;q=grizzly%20bear&amp;ved=2ahUKEwif78fQjJrsAhVQSxoKHR82CGoQMygAegUIARDQAQ" data-navigation="server">